Event organization + graphic design

 Global Game Jam is a 48-hours game development hackathon, that takes place all around the world during the same time.
 With my initiative Umeå, Sweden joined that global event for the first time.

-Organizing a Global Game Jam site is barely a usual project, especially in the context of a portfolio, but it's probably the one that I would like to showcase the most.
+Organizing a Global Game Jam site is barely a conventional project, especially in the context of a portfolio, but it's one that I'm really proud of and would like to showcase.
 I was involved with a lot of different aspects of making it happen, from the original idea of organizing Global Game Jam in Umeå and booking a venue, through making the posters and designing each year's visual identity, to welcoming participants and forwarding information from the main organization commitee.

-Through my passion for video games I realized that I really wanted to get into game development.
+Through my passion for video games I realized that I really wanted to get into game development, back in 2015.
 I knew some people organizing Global Game Jam in another city before, it was a fairly small event mainly targeted at university students, I even helped them with fixing their event website but never participated myself.
 A spontaneus chat with an acquaintance some years later was all it took.
 He suggested I should organize GGJ, if there's none in my city.
 It sounded overwhelming.
-But, fair enough, let's give this city (and myself) a go at game dev...
+But, fair enough, let's give this city (and myself) a go at time-limited game dev...

 Still a bit bewildered, I contacted Carl-Erik Engqvist, asking to use Humlab-X as a venue.
 We booked it.
 Most important part out of the way.
 Now... participants!
 I set up a website, facebook event, made posters, hung them all around the university and town info boards, emailed schools and clubs potentially interested in making video games.